slidevjs/slidev/docs/themes/use.md

 $ slidev theme eject
 ```

-It will eject the theme you are using currently into `./theme`, and changed your frontmatter to
+It will eject the theme you are using currently into `./theme`, and change your frontmatter to

 ```yaml
 ---